mebusy/cs231n_stanford/README.md

 activation function | no | need activation function to convert a linear regression equation to the logistic regression equation estimation |  It is based on the least square estimation | It is based on maximum likelihood estimation. application | estimate the dependent variable in case of a change in independent variables.
 For example, predict the price of houses. | calculate the probability of an event.
 For example, classify if tissue is benign or malignant.
+Resolving | can be solved in different ways: Linear algebra (direct way to solve the problem) , or Gradient descent (Iterative approach) | could be resolved only by using Gradient descent.

 Q: How do you explain the fact that a linear regression model can take polynomial predictor variables, e.g. w₁·x² + w₂·x² to produce a non-linear decision boundary?
 Is that still a linear classifier ?

 A: The concept of "linear classifier" appears to originate with the concept of a linear mode.
 This polynomial example would be viewed as nonlinear in terms of the given "features" x₁ and x₂, but it would be ***linear*** in terms of features x₁² and x₂³.